-- Does Final Fantasy 16 have a release date?
+- Final Fantasy XVI release date

 - What platforms will Final Fantasy XVI be available on?